Sánchez anuncia una subida salarial a los funcionarios del 2,25% para el año 2019

 En concreto, la subida salarial podría llegar hasta el 2,75%, ya que un cuarto de punto de subida estará vinculado a que haya un crecimiento del Producto Interior Bruto (PIB) del 2,5%, y otro cuarto de punto procedente de fondos adicionales.

-Precisamente este anuncio se hace un día después de que el sindicato CSIF anunciara una campaña de movilizaciones para conseguir la subida salarial para los funcionarios del 2,25%.
+Precisamente este anuncio se hace un día después de que el sindicato CSIF anunciara una campaña de movilizaciones para conseguir la subida salarial para los funcionarios del 2,25%, que en su día se pacto con el Gobierno de Mariano Rajoy, en los Presupuestos de 2018.

-Pero, además, despeja la inquietud que tenían los sindicatos de que esta subida pudiera estar vinculada a la aprobación o no de los Presupuestos Generales del Estado para 2019, Al ser aprobada por Real Decreto, lo que apunta a que podrá entrar en vigor en el mes de enero del próximo año.
+Pero, además, despeja la inquietud que tenían los sindicatos de que esta subida pudiera estar vinculada a la aprobación o no de los Presupuestos Generales del Estado para 2019, al ser aprobada por decreto ley, lo que apunta a que podrá entrar en vigor en el mes de enero del próximo año.

 Comentarios Tenemos novedades en el área de comentarios: sólo los miembros de la Comunidad de Público pueden debatir o comentar nuestras noticias (puedes unirte aquí).
 Si únicamente deseas leer los comentarios, antes debes iniciar sesión.